 The Native American and Indigenous Studies Association (NAISA) is an interdisciplinary, international membership-based organization, comprised of scholars working in the fields of Native American and Indigenous Studies, broadly defined.

 NAISA hosts an annual meeting that welcomes faculty and students in colleges, universities, and tribal colleges; community-based scholars and elders; and independent professionals working in the field.
 Our annual meetings have grown exponentially: from 350 attendees at the first gathering in 2007 to over 1000 attendees at the 2017 conference.
 We especially encourage Indigenous community-driven scholarship.
-NAISA is also responsible for the Native American and Indigenous Studies (NAIS) journal, published by University of Minnesota Press.
+NAISA is also responsible for the journal Native American & Indigenous Studies (NAIS), published by the University of Minnesota Press.